-18 Business Loan Requirements-Entity Type- Business Licenses and Permits
+18 Business Loan Requirements - Business Licenses and Permits

-One of the things a lender with certainly wants to see is your business license.
-Now, in some cases, you may not be required to having special licensing.
-However certain states do require you to procure permits and /or licenses before you are able to operate your business.
+One of the things a lender will certainly want to see before approving a loan is your business license.
+Now, in some cases, you may not be required to have special licensing.
+However, certain states do require you to procure permits and /or licenses before you are able to operate your business.
 Along the same lines, the lender will also want to see proof of ownership.

 Whether or not you are required to have a business license again will depend on the state, as well as on things such as the size of your company, type of business, any zoning restrictions, and so forth.
-It is extremely important that you check with your local government to determine what type, if any, permits/licenses you will need.
-In some instances, operating without these could result in penalties and heavy fines.
+Check with your local government to determine what type of permits/licenses you will need, if any, to conduct business.
+In some instances, operating without these permits could result in penalties and heavy fines.

-Another thing you may want to have and thus supply to your lender is an employer identification number (EIN/).
-This is essentially a social security number but assigned to a business by the IRS.
+Another thing you may want to have and thus supply to your lender is an employer identification number (EIN).
+This is essentially like a Social Security number assigned to a business by the IRS.
 To that end, it is largely used for tax purposes.
-And while you do not necessarily need one to apply for a business loan, if you do have one be sure to provide that information.
-Receiving an EIN for your company is free and fairly easy to do.
+And while you do not necessarily need one to apply for a business loan, if you do have one, be sure to provide that information.
+Obtaining an EIN for your company is free and fairly easy to do.

-You will definitely need to apply for one if your company falls under any of the following categories:
+You will need to apply for an EIN if your company falls under any of the following categories:

 - You have employees